alexanderenrique/alexanderenrique.github.io/docs/general/Today-I-Learned.md

 ## Learnings

+### 08/28/2025
+- Temportary Voltage Spike diodes and how they work.
+They're like blow off valves for high instantaneous voltage spikes.
+I'll need to put one infront of my buck converter in my display

+### 08/27/2025
+- Google cloud shell and how to set up cron jobs to turn the VM on an off.
+No need for it to stay on all the time just to run a job a couple times a day!

 #### 08/24/2025
 - RTOS and how that works, like FreeRTOS.
 I don't think I need it for any of my current work, but cool to know it exists
-- Learned how to do GD&T in OnShape for the yoshimura flange project
+- Learned how to do GD&T in OnShape for the yoshimura flange project, to get it on the blog

 #### 08/23/2025